 Supplement to the Original Report based on a New Assessment of Copper RecoveryDownload PDF

-In 2012, an economic benefit study was completed by Arizona State University’s prestigious L. William Seidman Research Institute showing significant socio-economic benefits for Arizona, Pinal County and the Town of Florence.
-An update to Chapter 5 of the original study was completed in 2013 and is based on the project’s Pre-Feasibility Study filed with SEDAR on March 28, 2013.
+An economic benefit study was completed by Arizona State University’s prestigious L. William Seidman Research Institute showing significant socioeconomic benefits for Arizona, Pinal County and the Town of Florence.
+An update to Chapter 5 of the original study is based on the project’s Pre-Feasibility Study filed with SEDAR.

-Over the 25-year life of the project, Florence Copper will create jobs locally and throughout the state.
+Over the 20+ year life of the project, Florence Copper will create jobs locally and throughout the state.